 Adoption of the Agenda

 Chairman M. Davis called the meeting to order.
-Regarding the agenda, Mr. M. Davis said he wished to omit the 5th bullet point from his Chairman’s report on the agenda related to the VCC appointments.
+Regarding the agenda, Mr. M. Davis said he wished to omit the 5th bullet point from his Chairman’s report on the agenda related to the VCC appointment.
 This issue will be discussed at a later date.
 Mr. Guice MOVED, seconded by Dr. Haedicke, to approve the agenda with the requested change.
 No public comment.
 Unanimously approved.

 Minutes